enzo-g/clarity/readme.txt

 = Where is the settings page? =

-The plugin has no settings page, it works without any need to configure it.
+The plugin has no settings page; it works without any need to configure it.
 If you are still seeing some unwanted banners, see below.

 = A plugin I'm using is still showing banners or notifications! =

 Clarity works using a visual block list, similar to a browser ad blocker.
 Plugins have to be added manually.
 You can [create an issue](https://github.com/khromov/clarity/issues/new/choose) to ask for a plugin to be supported.
-You can also make a GitHub pull requst to the [official block list](https://github.com/khromov/clarity/blob/master/definitions.txt) - in that case, add an entry to the `definitions.txt` file with a CSS selector that hides the notification.
+You can also make a GitHub pull request to the [official block list](https://github.com/khromov/clarity/blob/master/definitions.txt) - in that case, add an entry to the `definitions.txt` file with a CSS selector that hides the notification.

 = I am a plugin or theme author, how can I avoid being filtered? =